Flu1/Baloxavir/README.md

 2. Initial sample preparation - see initial_baloxavir_nextgen.R

 3. Run Baloxavir_ngs_analysis.R to perform the analysis.
-To do this you will need a folder with the samples in fasta format.
+To do this you will need a folder containing only the samples in fasta format.
 Then run Baloxavir_ngs_analysis(list.files(pattern=".fasta"))